bfesiuk/myVacancy/README.md

 # myVacancy
-The small project created for parsing (scraping) data from one of the IT vacancy sites and analyse this data, creating charts.
+The small project created for parsing (scraping) data from one of the IT vacancy sites in Ukraine and analyse this data, creating charts.